Development Process

 • Ensuring all changes are covered by unit and acceptance tests.

-• Updating any documentation affected by the changes.
+• Updating any documentation affected by the changes, with a required review of the appropriate feature document.

 • Verifying that the feature is necessary and does not duplicate existing Ocelot features.